Volunteers with the Junior Achievement program taught third-graders at Margaret Mead Elementary School how a city functions.

 Classified employees include regular and substitute school and district support positions.
 These include include athletic coaches, bus drivers, custodians, grounds, instructional assistants, maintenance, office support, paraeducators, professional technical staff, and student and non-student hourly positions.
-Candidates must use a CLASSIFIED application to apply for these jobs.

 How to Apply

 Please note that Lake Washington School District has moved to a new application system (Frontline Recruit & Hire) effective December 1, 2017.

 If you submitted an application prior to this date, you must complete a new application in order to apply to jobs currently posted.
 Your application will be retained in active status for one school year.

 Click the link below to start an application for employment.
 If you have an active Frontline account elsewhere, you may be able to import some of your application information.
 Please apply for jobs in which you either have the required prerequisite certifications, or, if you are currently completing a certificated program, you expect certification in the near future.

 Interested in a career as a LWSD Bus Driver?
 Watch the video below to learn about these positions.

 - Covers 76 square miles on the east side of the Seattle metropolitan area, with easy access to mountains, lakes and outdoor activities as well as to the cultural and civic amenities of Seattle

 - Serves the cities of Kirkland, Redmond and part of Sammamish, thriving suburban cities

 - Serves an area that is home to many international high tech companies like Microsoft, Google, Nintendo and more